jonnyHeinonen/Rig-Rat/README.txt

 #
 # To use this toolkit -
 #
-# - Put the "RigRatToolkit" folder in your scripts folder, eg. \Documents\maya\2022\scripts
+# - Put the files in the "Scripts" folder in your scripts folder, eg. \Documents\maya\2022\scripts
 # - Put the images from the "Icons" folder in your icons folder, eg. \Documents\maya\2022\prefs\icons
 # - Create a new button on the Maya shelf with the following code:
 #